apache/flink/docs/dev/table_api.md

 val tableEnv = TableEnvironment.getTableEnvironment(env)
 val myTable = ...         // table schema: [a: String]

-// use the function in Scala Table API (Note: No registration required in Scala Table API) val split = new Split()
+// Use the table function in the Scala Table API (Note: No registration required in Scala Table API). val split = new Split()
-// use AS to rename column names myTable.join(split('a) as ('word, 'length)).select('a, 'word, 'length);
+// "as" specifies the field names of the generated table. myTable.join(split('a) as ('word, 'length)).select('a, 'word, 'length);
 myTable.leftOuterJoin(split('a) as ('word, 'length)).select('a, 'word, 'length);

+// Register the table function to use it in SQL queries. tableEnv.registerFunction("split", new Split())

-// register and use the function in SQL API, LATERAL and TABLE keywords are required tableEnv.registerFunction("split", new Split())
+// Use the table function in SQL with LATERAL and TABLE keywords.
 // CROSS JOIN a table function (equivalent to "join" in Table API) tableEnv.sql("SELECT a, word, length FROM MyTable, LATERAL TABLE(split(a)) as T(word, length)");
 // LEFT JOIN a table function (equivalent to "leftOuterJoin" in Table API)